Data Processing Agreement

 5. Sub Processing

 5.1 Controller authorizes Processor and each Processor Affiliate to appoint (and permit each Sub Processor appointed in accordance with this Section 5 to appoint) Sub Processors in accordance with this Section 5 and any restrictions in the Agreement.
+Processor shall remain fully liable for any breach of this DPA and Data Protection Laws that is caused by an act, error or omission (failure to act) of its Sub Processors.

 5.2 Processor and each Processor Affiliate may continue to use those Sub Processors already engaged by Processor or any Processor Affiliate as of the date of this DPA.
 It is acknowledged and agreed that as of the date of this DPA Processor uses Amazon Web Services, Hetzner Robot / Hetzner Cloud and Google Drive Services as Sub Processors for the purpose of cloud hosting services, which use is subject to the respective Amazon Web Services Inc., Hetzner Online GmbH and Google LLC, applicable guidelines.